+Dr Gladstone has a total of 25 years experience working in the mental health, research & education, corporate/coaching and private practice fields.
 Gemma is a board approved (APHRA) and listed ASP clinical college supervisor.
-She provides supervision and peer consultation services for psychologists and other mental health professionals working in any area (below is a list of Gemma’s particular specializations but her supervision is not restricted to these areas – see also Special Interest Topics.
-Gemma is a certified schema therapy supervisor.
-Supervision hours can be counted towards certification for those therapists who are meeting the ISST requirements independently.
+Gemma has worked in adult education teaching counselling skills and psychological interventions and has also worked in higher education delivering coursework to students at Bachelors (UNSW) and Masters and Doctoral (USQ) training levels.
+She has been an external independent supervisor for students on clinical placements at the University of Southern Queensland.
+She provides supervision and clinical consultation services for psychologists and other mental health professionals working in any area (below is a list of Gemma’s particular specializations but her supervision is not restricted to these areas – see also Special Interest Topics).

 Consultations often include discussions around a therapist’s own schemas; transference & counter-transference issues and practitioner self-care.

-Gemma regularly undertakes her own professional development in the area of schema therapy and other related fields.
-She has also completed several courses, including master classes in the provision of professional supervision and reflective practice.
+Gemma regularly undertakes her own professional development in the area of schema therapy and related fields.
+She has also completed several advanced courses in the provision of professional supervision and reflective practice.

 Therapy for Therapists & How Our own Schemas Play Out

 Over the years, Gemma has provided consultations for many health professionals and therapists.
 It can be difficult for psychologists and other health professionals to firstly find a suitable therapist and then to carry through with seeking treatment/therapy.